 People want to be employed by organizations that will increase their job prospects down the line.
 It’s easy to see why: individuals whose value in the workforce is bolstered by their organization can also expect greater personal chances for growth and financial success.

 For these reasons, organizations that proudly tout their ability to boost people’s future employability reap recruitment benefits.
-But there’s more to it than that.
-Culture Amp data shows that 54% of immediate retention is associated with the employee's belief that their company contributes to their development are actually 21% more likely to stay with their current employer.
+But there’s more to it: Culture Amp data shows that 54% of immediate retention is associated with the employee's belief that their company contributes to their development.

 Providing career pathways is crucial to retaining talented people.
-But how do you do it?
-Work with employees to plan career paths and then give them access to the learning they need to make their way there.
+The best way to implement this is working with employees to plan career paths then give them access to the learning they need.

 Our research has found that development is the number one driver of engagement for millennials.
-Though preceding studies focused on preferences and self-reported intentions.
-Culture Amp has drilled down to unearth statistical evidence that these stated preferences are having a real-world impact.
-We found that people who stay with an organization are 24% more likely to say that they have had access to the L&D they needed were 21% more engaged than those who weren't, leading to increased employee retention.
+Though preceding studies focused on preferences and self-reported intentions, we drilled down to unearth statistical evidence that these stated preferences are having a real-world impact.
+We found that people who felt they had access to the L&D they needed were 21% more engaged than those who weren't, leading to increased employee retention.

 Employees’ perception that they have the opportunity to grow professionally may be as important to the organization as actual upskilling.
-Employees who believe that those opportunities exist in an organization are likely to understand that the leadership is ready to invest in mutual success - that of the organization and of the individuals that it comprises.
+Employees who believe that internal opportunities exist are likely to understand that the leadership is ready to invest in mutual success - that of the organization and of the individuals that it comprises.
 It makes sense that people who feel supported in this way should be more likely to hang around.